ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : UDP connections represent a pair of specific IP addresses and ports on two hosts.

 Initiate:
-: Calling `Initiate` on a UDP Connection causes it to reserve a local port, but does not generate any traffic.
+: CONNECT.UDP.
+Calling `Initiate` on a UDP Connection causes it to reserve a local port, but does not generate any traffic.

 InitiateWithSend:
 : Early data on a UDP Connection does not have any special meaning.
 The data is sent whenever the Connection is Ready.